All dates can change due to seasonal weather patterns.

 photo by: Joni Campbell

-Dates pears ripen can very a week or more.
+Dates pears ripen can vary a week or more.
 For correct dates call the orchard and

 ask what is in season.
 Our pears begin ripening in early August and end in October.